 To better understand the TRIR and what it says about an organization, let’s take a deeper look at how it works.

-Basically, if a company has no on-the-job injuries (what OSHA defines as something that requires medical treatment beyond first aid), its TRIR score would be 0.00.
+Basically, if a company has no on-the-job injuries (with treatment beyond first aid), its TRIR score would be 0.00.

-However, once an accident does occur, the data is entered into the following formula.
+However, if an accident does occur, the data is entered into the following formula:

-Total number of recordable injuries/illnesses X 200,000, divided by the total hours worked during the year.
+Total number of recordable injuries/illnesses, per 100 employees X 200,000, divided by the total employee hours worked during the year.

-In this example, the number one indicates that for every 100 employees, one RedGuard employee had a recordable injury or illness.
+In this example, the number four indicates that for every 100 employees, four had a recordable injury or illness.

-However, one TRIR score just gives you a snapshot of a company’s safety record over the course of one year.
-A better way to judge a company’s overall track record is by looking at its TRIR score compounded over a period of several years.
+However, one TRIR score only gives you a snapshot of a company’s safety record for one year.
+A better way to judge a company’s overall track record is by looking at its TRIR score compounded over several years.

 Why is a TRIR score important?